Guide

 Abatement will not apply if the member retires:

-• before their normal pension age and their pension is reduced to reflect the early payment.
+• before their normal pension age and their pension is reduced to reflect the early payment

 • with enhanced benefits due to redundancy.

 *Important note – DHSC has suspended abatement for members with special class status until 31 March 2025 as part of a series of temporary measures to help retired staff to return to the NHS to boost workforce capacity during the pandemic and subsequent recovery of elective care.
+DHSC are consulting on proposals to permanently remove special class status abatement from 1 April 2024.

 Where abatement applies, retired staff can still return to work, but they may need to work fewer hours to ensure their pension payments are not reduced.
 Members can contact NHS Pensions for clarification of how much they can earn without affecting their pension.